blacklabelops-legacy/letsencrypt/README.md

 # Multiple Accounts

 Multiple installations will result in multiple accounts inside /etc/letsencrypt/.
-Multiple installations need an account id in order to make the container work!
+Multiple installations need an account ID in order to make the container work!

-The account id's can be found inside the folder: /etc/letsencrypt/accounts/acme-v01.api.letsencrypt.org/directory
+The account ID's can be found inside the folder: /etc/letsencrypt/accounts/acme-v01.api.letsencrypt.org/directory

-Now specify the account id with the environment variable LETSENCRYPT_ACCOUNT_ID.
+Now specify the account ID with the environment variable LETSENCRYPT_ACCOUNT_ID.

 Example: